aruba-uxi/chart-library/charts/asimmetric/README.md

 Helm works by using a default `values.yaml` file and overlaying additional values files provided with the `-f` tag to the helm command.

+When using this library the values file is left largely empty except for the following values:

+- `asimmetric.global.image.repository`
+- `asimmetric.global.image.tag`
+- `asimmetric.global.repository`

-When using this library the values file is left largely empty except for the `asimmetric.global.image.tag`.
-The `asimmetric.global.image.tag` is used as the default image tag.
-This tag can be overridden in other value files but it has to be present in the base `values.yaml` file.
+The `asimmetric.global.image.repository` and `asimmetric.global.image.tag` values are used as the default image.
+These can be overridden in other value files but it has to be present in the base `values.yaml` file.

+The `asimmetric.global.repository` is only needed once and should not be overridden.
+It makes sense to add it here.

 For example, the `values.yaml` file defines the default tag: